Summer Things to do in North Conway, NH!

 Young and old alike will enjoy this journey!

-When you've said your good-bye's to the conductor and engineer, drive the 1/2 mile to First Bridge on River Road.
+When you've said your good-bye's to the conductor and engineer, drive the 1/2 mile to First Bridge at the Saco River on River Road.
 By now, most of the swimmers are water-logged and have headed home.
 You'll have the Saco River to yourselves and you can play in the water to get rid of some energy, wave to the late day kayakers or sit and watch the fly fishermen that line the banks at dusk!

 You'll get a treat if it's a colorful sunset.
 Look west and there's usually some great color over White Horse Ledge!